joeycaughey/jquery.routes/README.md

 4) "meta" (optional) - The dynamic page title and meta tags can be replaced by adding meta values to your route.
 These are optional.

 5) "parameters" - Parameters define the format of accepted content to the parameter variable in the uri_path.
 These parater formats are defined using regular expressions (regex).

+For more info of regular expressions visit: http://regexr.com/